guitarvydas/0D/README.md

 [0D means "zero dependency" - a prerequisite for using diagrams to create software LEGO(R) blocks]

+# disclaimer

+This directory, in its current form, contains 0D written in Odin and in Python.

+Some cleanup is still required (volunteers welcome) to make this an off-the-shelf Python and Javascript based solution.
+All of the pieces are here, but the Makefiles need to be revamped.

+# das2json in Javascript
+An experimental version of das2json.js has been added to the das2json directory.

+It should be possible to use the Python version of 0D along with `node das2json.js <filename.drawio>` to replace all uses of Odin with Python and Javascript, making this work on a larger variety of machines.

+# usage
+## Python version
+See python/README.md

+## Odin version
 to create a new project:

 1. create a fresh directory for the project